 These eggless scones are beyond easy to make and are not too sweet, making them perfect to enjoy for breakfast or brunch!

-Okay so it’s safe to say you’ll probably see some variation of an eggless scone recipe on here again and again (case in point: apple cinnamon scones for Fall).
+Okay so it's safe to say you'll probably see some variation of an eggless scone recipe on here again and again (case in point: apple cinnamon scones for Fall and blueberry scones for Spring).
 These honey scones were my first attempt at eggless scones, and I could barely stop myself from reaching for seconds and thirds.

 I think, when done right, gluten free scones can be such a special treat, especially paired with a cup of coffee for breakfast.
 When done wrong, they can be dry and a little hard to get down.
 Lucky for you, these are PERFECT 😉 they are definitely NOT dense and dry, which I know is how some people might picture scones (particularly after a bad experience with one).

 I know I have readers from all over the world, so I feel the need to specify that these are American scones.
 Traditional English scones are similar in taste and texture to what we consider biscuits here in the States.
 They're delicious, but not the kind of scone we're making here today.

 Why You'll Love These Eggless Scones...